imatge-upc/trecvid-2015/README.md

 The code is ready to reproduce the experiments using data from TRECVID Instance Search.
 The basic pipeline to follow would be:

-0. The starting point is a list of ranked shots for each query.
+0. The starting point is a list of ranked shots for each query
-1. Generate frame lists from the shot lists with `scripts/python/create_image_list.py`.
+1. Generate frame lists from the shot lists with `scripts/python/create_image_list.py`
 2. Compute selective search regions for database images with `scripts/matlab/selective_search.m`.
 This will run selective search for N images, so you can easily run this in multiple cores.
-You can also skip this step and use arbitrary locations at different scales by setting params['use_proposals'] to False.
+You can also skip this step and use arbitrary locations at different scales by setting `params['use_proposals']` to `False`
 3. Feature extraction with Fast-RCNN with `scripts/python/fast_rcnn_comp.py`.
-This script stores distances or scores instead of descriptors for all frames in the image lists.
+This script stores distances or scores instead of descriptors for all frames in the image lists
-4. Merge distances to form ranking with `scripts/python/rank.py`.
+4. Merge distances to form ranking with `scripts/python/rank.py`
 5. Evaluate ranking with `scripts/python/evaluate.py`
 6. Display ranking with`scripts/python/display.py`

-You should run steps 2, 4 and 5 with their `job_arrays`, which allow to run N processes in parallel in the GPI computational service).
+You should run steps 2, 4 and 5 with their `job_arrays`, which allow to run N processes in parallel in the GPI computational service.

 In particular, for selective search you should run:

-`sbatch --array=1-N:100 job_array/selective_search.sh` Which would compute selective search regions for N images, in groups of 100.
+`sbatch --array=1-N:100 job_array/selective_search.sh`

+which would compute selective search regions for N images, in groups of 100.
 This '100' is specified in the matlab parameter `params.batch_size = 100` which you can change in `scripts/matlab/get_params.m`

 And to run steps 4 and 5 for all queries you should do:

 `sbatch --array=9099-9128 job_array/merge.sh`

 `sbatch --array=9099-9128 job_array/rank.sh`

 which will do this for queries from 9099 to 9128.